 4. Invest in real estate.

 Real estate has also historically offered an inflationary hedge.
 The old saying goes: “land is the one thing they aren’t making any more of.”
 Investing in real estate provides a real asset.
-In addition, rental property can offer the landlord the option of increasing rent prices over time to keep pace with inflation.
+In addition, rental property, which can be purchased easily through Roofstock, can offer the landlord the option of increasing rent prices over time to keep pace with inflation.
 Plus, there’s the added alternative of the ability to sell the real assets in the open market for what normally amounts to a return that generally keeps pace with or outstrips inflation.
 However, just like with precious metals, we all know that real estate bubbles can and do exist.

 5. Consider TIPS.